Slavery in the United States: Early abolitionism in the United States

-Starting in 1777, the rebels outlawed the importation of slaves state by state.
-They all acted to end the international trade, but, after the war, it was reopened in South Carolina and Georgia.
+Starting in 1777, the states outlawed the importation of slaves one by one.
+They all acted to end the international trade, but, after the war, it was reopened in North Carolina (opened until 1794) and Georgia (opened until 1798) and South Carolina (opened until 1787, and then reopened again in 1803.)
 In 1807, the United States Congress acted on President Thomas Jefferson's advice and, without controversy, made importing slaves from abroad a federal crime, effective the first day that the United States Constitution permitted this prohibition: January 1, 1808.